 As the City of San Antonio and surrounding Bexar County community continue to develop, land that is currently vegetation will be converted into paved surfaces.
 As more natural surfaces are paved and developed, less water absorbs into the ground and instead flows over impervious surfaces and into storm drains, picking up pollutants and carrying them to creeks and rivers.
 The untreated rainwater that goes into storm drains and directly to our creeks and rivers is known as stormwater runoff.
 The pollutants picked up by stormwater include, but are not limited to, oil, fertilizers, bacteria (including E. coli), heavy metals, gasoline, and sediment.

 E. coli bacteria levels in surface waters are highly dependent on stormwater runoff.
-When we have a wet year, E. coli levels tend to be high, and when we have a dry year, E. coli levels are lower.
-Texas is currently in a drought, while Bexar County is in an "exceptional drought."
+When there is a wet year, E. coli levels tend to be high, and when there is a dry year, E. coli levels are lower.
+In 2023, more than 40% of Texas, including Bexar County, was in an extreme drought, which coincided with one of the hottest years of record.

 Increase Water Quality Index to a C-grade (50% by 2030)